oknk/presskit/_projects/seaquence.md

   The musical composition design approach is one that encourages exploration and education.
 By tying visual interface components to their synthesis counterparts, a composer who is unfamiliar with synthesizer or musical concepts are encouraged to experiment and create sounds freely.
 Creatures appear to swim under a microscope, both representing an exploration of the unseen and unknown, and a discovery of new sounds and tones.
 The online browser encourages users to browse what other people have made, and share their own creations.
 If a user starts a composition from an existing session, the family tree is maintained so you can always trace back up the tree to the parent session."

 features:
-  - "Full-featured polyphonic synthesis engine"
+  - "Fully featured polyphonic synthesis engine"
-  - "Dynamic spatial mixer & stereo-panning engine"
+  - "Dynamic spatial mixer and stereo-panning engine"
-  - "Pro-Level audio features and effects including state-variable filter, delay, and more!"
-  - "5 creature types, each featuring a different oscillator waveform."
-  - "Up to 10 simultaneous creature voices can play at once, with up to 5-note polyphony per voice."
-  - "Unique creature physics and swim behaviors -- swim patterns are based on the creatures voice parameters."
+  - "Unique creature physics and swim behaviors &mdash; swim patterns are based on creature voice parameters"
+  - "Up to 10 creatures can be heard simultaneously"
+  - "Precision sample-based clock"
+  - "Professional-level audio features and effects including state-variable filter, delay, and more"
-  - "16x16 matrix sequence editor with scale, octave, transpose, swing, envelopes, and more!"
+  - "Intuitive visual editing features, including 16x16 sequencer matrix with scale, octave, transpose, swing, envelopes, and more"
+  - "5 creature types included, each featuring a different oscillator waveform"
-  - "Social sharing features -- Share your creations with your friends!"
+  - "Social sharing features &mdash; Share your creations with your friends!"
-  - "Parent Links are maintained -- trace back the history of a composition."
+  - "Parent Links are maintained &mdash; trace back the history of a composition"
-  - "MIDI I/O -- Seaquence can talk to external gear! "
+  - "MIDI I/O &mdash; Seaquence can talk to external gear! "

 trailers:
   - name: Trailer